The Ansonia: 1910s and 1920s

-1920s to 1940s

 After the Ansonia was refurbished in the early 1920s, its operators published a promotional booklet for travelers who "expect more of a hotel than just a place to sleep and leave their luggage".
 By 1922, the hotel was worth $6.5 million, of which the land was worth $2.65 million and the building was worth $3.85 million.
 At the time, Stokes's wife Helen sought to divorce him, and Helen's lawyer claimed that Stokes was intentionally undervaluing the Ansonia and was receiving tens of thousands of dollars in annual rent.
 The same year, federal agents raided the Ansonia after discovering that its operators were selling alcoholic beverages in violation of Prohibition-era restrictions.
 Although the Stokeses did not divorce, W. E. D. Stokes moved out of his apartment at the Ansonia in 1925, less than a year before his death.
 Edward Arlington subleased the upper levels of the hotel in January 1926.
 At the time, the hotel had 1,218 rooms; Arlington planned to add eight stories to the hotel, with another 1,000 rooms, but this never happened.
 When W. E. D. Stokes died that May, Weddie inherited the hotel, which was estimated to be worth $4.5 million.

 Childs Restaurants leased the hotel's Fountain Room and ground-level bank for use as a restaurant in 1927, and Keens Chop House leased the main dining room the same year.
 The Onward Construction Company then leased the hotel to the Ansonia Hotel Corporation until November 1928.
 Zue McClary, proprietor of the Ansonia Hotel Corporation, then operated the hotel on a monthly lease from November 1928 to April 1929.
 McClary reportedly spent $160,000 on renovating the hotel.
 Although McClary claimed to have given up the hotel's lease of her own volition. her company filed for bankruptcy several months afterward.
 Ansco Hotel Systems Inc. took over the hotel at the beginning of May 1929, with Paul Henkel in charge.
 The new operators, a group of men who operated Keens Chop House, agreed to lease the hotel for 20 years for a total of $5.5 million.
 Walter S. Schneider was hired to design a renovation of the building costing $500,000.
 The plans included a gymnasium, swimming pool, ballroom, and indoor golf course.
 The golf course on the second floor, as well as handball courts on the roof, were unpopular and were removed shortly thereafter.
+The Stokes family continued to own the hotel, refusing a $14.3 million offer for the building in October 1929.